locustio/locust/docs/increase-performance.rst

 Connection Handling
 ===================

-By default a user will reuse the same TCP/HTTP connection if possible.
-To more realistically simulate new users connecting to your application this connection can be manually closed.
+By default a User will reuse the same TCP/HTTP connection (unless it breaks somehow).
+To more realistically simulate new browsers connecting to your application this connection can be manually closed.

 .. code-block:: python

         @task
         def t(self):
-            self.client.client.clientpool.close()
+            self.client.client.clientpool.close() # self.client.client is not a typo
             self.client.get("/")                  # Here a new connection will be created

 API